Fidelma - Absolucion

-José Luis Ferrér Rozalen is a Catalan comic artist, who began his career drawing for the action comics published by Galaor and Toray in the 1960s.
+José Luis Ferrér Rozalen was a Catalan comic artist, who signed his work Ferrér and has worked for publishers from Spain and aborad.
+He studied Fine Art but was basically self taught, and began his career drawing for the action comics published by Galaor and Toray in the 1960s.
 He drew for collections like 'Batallas Decisivas de la Humanidad', 'Hazañas del Oeste' and 'Hazañas Bélicas', before turning to agency work.
 He was affiliated with studios like Bulls Press, Union Studio (1975-79) and Recreo (1979-82) and worked for publishing houses in France, Britain, Germany, Sweden and the USA.

-He contributed to British collections like 'Battle Picture Library' and drew features like 'Ants', 'Robo Hunter' and 'Ro Busters' for Starblazer and 2000AD in the 1970s and 1980s.
+He contributed to British collections like 'Battle Picture Library' by Amalgamated Press and drew features like 'Ants', 'Robo Hunter' and 'Ro-Busters' for Starlord and 2000AD in the 1970s and 1980s.
 His US work includes horror stories for Skywald and Charlton titles like 'Beyond the Grave', 'Ghost Manor', 'Creepy Things', 'Monster Hunters' and 'Ghostly Haunts'.
 He also drew for other Charlton titles, such as 'The Phantom' and 'War Comics'.
 In Germany he was present in Bastei's horror title Gespenster Geschichten and in Bastei Fernseh-Comic, with stories starring 'The Real Ghostbusters' and 'Captain Future'.

 The Last Earthling (Space Wars Special Issue)